We welcome applications from a wide range of backgrounds. Check here for the entry requirements for the MSc Health Humanities and Arts.

-- Degrees taught and assessed in English must be no more than two and a half years old at the beginning of your degree programmes.
+- Degrees taught and assessed in English must be no more than three and a half years old at the beginning of your degree programmes.
 Language tests must be no more than two years old at the beginning of your degree programme.

 The programme will be targeting graduates who are: